Callanish VIII

 The Callanish VIII stone setting is one of many megalithic structures around the better-known (and larger) Calanais I on the west coast of the Isle of Lewis, in the Outer Hebrides (Western Isles), Scotland.
 It is also known locally as Tursachan.

-This is a very unusual (and possibly unique) setting, with a semicircle of four large stones on the edge of a cliff on the south of the island of Great Bernera and looking across a narrow strait to Lewis.
-There is no evidence that the cliff has collapsed here and destroyed half of a complete circle – it would appear that a semicircle was the original intention.
-The tallest stone is nearly three metres high and the cliff-edge axis of the circle gives a diameter of about 20 metres.
+Name and etymology

+The site is known in English as Callanish VIII (or Calanais VIII), part of the modern archaeological numbering system used for the wider Callanish (Calanais) complex of prehistoric monuments.

+It is also known locally in Scottish Gaelic as Tursachan.